Issey Maholo: Career

 Born in Tokyo, Japan, to a Japanese mother and Congolese father, Maholo played youth soccer for Kawasaki Frontale.

 In 2003, Maholo enrolled at Boston College, where he joined the soccer team as a freshman.
 In 2006, he joined Premier Development League side Ocean City Nor'easters (then known as the Ocean City Barons), where he made 8 appearances.

-He was relocated to Hong Kong in 2011 to work in the banking industry.
+Maholo was relocated to Hong Kong in 2011 to work in the banking industry.
 After that, he joined HKFC and helped them win promotion to the top-tier Hong Kong Premier League in 2016.